puffproject/test-runner/README.md

 For more information about H2 databases see the [H2 Database Engine](https://www.h2database.com/html/main.html).

+### Formatting

+The codebase is auto-formatted with the [formatter-maven-plugin](https://code.revelc.net/formatter-maven-plugin/) that will format all source code files in the `src/` and `test/` directories according to the settings in the [style.xml](style.xml) file, which are based on eclipse profile settings.

+Run the `mvn formatter:format` command to run the formatter.
+It is also bound to the `format` goal that will run as part of the `compile` phase.

+You can also add the git [pre-commit](./hooks/pre-commit) hook to your local `.git/hooks` folder to run the formatter on pre-commit.

 ### Docker

 _Puff_ runs each test case in isolation with a multi-layered, zero-trust approach to ensure security and speed when dealing with user submitted code.
 It accomplishes this with the following steps: